-Men, women and children from across the UK, Europe and America visit Simone Thomas Hair Loss Clinics in Bournemouth and Poole, seeking help for hair loss, thinning hair and scalp conditions.
+Men, women and children from across the UK, Europe and America visit Simone Thomas Hair Loss Clinic in Bournemouth, Dorset, seeking help for hair loss, thinning hair and scalp conditions.

 If you are suffering from any issues with your hair, please do not suffer alone.
 Call our hair loss team on 01202 760003 and book in for a consultation with one of our trichologists today.

 Trichology is the scientific study of the hair and scalp and a trichologist is someone who specialises in hair loss & thinning hair and provides hair loss treatments.

 At Simone Thomas hair loss clinic in Westbourne, we are not just experienced in hair loss, we are certified experts who can provide the best possible hair loss treatments with proven results.

 Simone Thomas has over 10 years’ experience in hair loss, with a global reputation for successfully diagnosing and treating various male and female hair loss conditions, as well as hair loss in children.

 The causes of hair loss in men are becoming more widely recognised, as well as the impact on a man’s confidence and self esteem.
 Male hair loss conditions include male pattern baldness, receding hairlines, cancer, alopecia, traction alopecia and medication.
 We can provide solutions for hair loss in men in a confidential and relaxed setting.

 There are various severities of female hair loss.
 The most common cause of extreme shedding and hair loss in women is female pattern baldness, which could be caused by ageing, pregnancy, hereditary factors or medications.
 Alopecia, traction alopecia, cancer and trichotillomania are also causes.
 Simone Thomas Salon offers a variety of solutions for female hair loss and identify unique ways to increase your confidence.